 We’re currently living in the age of digital audio, and in-the-box mixing within a digital audio workstation is commonplace.
 Plugins are, therefore, invaluable assets for the modern audio engineer.

-Though a lot of audio production tasks can be done in-the-box, recording audio with microphones is still very much a requirement in many projects.
-Depending on the microphone’s self-noise, electro-magnetic interference and the ambient sound of the environment, varying levels of noise will also be recorded.
+Though many audio production tasks can be done in-the-box, recording audio with microphones is still very much a requirement in many projects.
+Depending on the microphone’s self-noise, electromagnetic interference, and the ambient sound of the environment, varying noise levels will also be recorded.